Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 Options:
 **-m**​, Print malicious users.

-**-i <filename>​**, Print table of users that modified the file <filename> and the number of modifications.
+**-i < filename >​**, Print table of users that modified the file < filename > and the number of modifications.

-**-v <numberoffiles>​**, If more than <numberoffiles> files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.
+**-v < number of files > ​**, If more than < number of files > files were created the last 20 minutes, it prints the total number,otherwise it prints a notification message that the logfile parsing was successfully completed with no suspicious results.

 **-e**​, Prints all the files that were encrypted by the ransomware.